Spanish in Soho

 Barrafina’s version of the classic Spanish dish is fantastic, robust on the outside and oozy on the inside.
 It’s a tortilla done right.

-There is literally nothing classier than ordering one of these and sitting back and watching a guy make it for you.
-You’ve come a long way from Wetherspoon’s, my son.
+There is literally nothing classier than ordering one of these and sitting back and watching someone make it for you.
+You’ve come a long way from Wetherspoon’s.

 This is basically the Rolls-Royce of deep-sea crustaceans, a deep sea Atlantic prawn that’s revered by cooks the same way your 17-year old cousin reveres Tyler Durden.
 Order this once to try it, and move on.